 - 5G connectivity for those all around the world

 The iPhone 12 mini may be small, but it certainly doesn’t lack power.
-Apple's latest chipset, the A14 Bionic, is the same processor that you’ll find in the rest of the iPhone 12 family, and it’s the most powerful engine that the company has ever made for a smartphone.
+Apple's chipset, the A14 Bionic, is the same processor that you’ll find in the rest of the iPhone 12 family.
+While it's not the latest chipset any more, it's still suitably powerful.

 Dimensions: 131.5 x 64.2 x 7.4mm